eolme/next-sw/README.md

 ## Configuration

-There are options you can use to customize the behavior of this plugin by adding `serviceWorker` object in the next config in `next.config.js`:
+There are options you can use to customize the behavior of this plugin in `next.config.js`:

 ```js
 const { withServiceWorker } = require('next-sw');